OasisDigital/ng-doc-portal/libs/ng-doc-portal-plugin/README.md

 ### Setup Theme Selection System

-If you want to sync your theming system with your ng doc portal application you can make use of the `cdpProvideThemeOptions` in the `app.module.ts` of your ng doc portal application.
+If you want to sync your theming system with your ng doc portal application you can make use of the `ngDocPortalProvideThemeOptions` in the `app.module.ts` of your ng doc portal application.
 You will need to give this method a list of theme options to display in a dropdown menu in our toolbar.
 Any theme selections will be stored in localstorage and should rehydrate upon refresh.

 Example below: